vilhei/advent_of_code_2024/readme.md

 # Advent of code rust template

 ## TODO
-- Change Criterion benchmark settings to use 2023 settings
+- Change Criterion benchmark settings to use 2023 settings **DONE**
 - Change input to the tasks to be file string instead of the file path --> read the file in main.
-This means that benchmarking does not include file read
+This means that benchmarking does not include file read **DONE**
 - Change binary name in Cargo.toml file to reflect correct year or remove year all together
 - Add common parsin functions etc. to utils.rs
 - Todo show run time for each task in main?